CQRhinoZ/PCR/README.md

 ## Project Structure

-- train_model.py: The training code of our model
+- Train_TaxiBJ.py: The training code of our model
-- utils.py: Dataset code
+- load_test.py: The testing code for TaxiBJ
-- Model.py: main file for Model
+- model.py: main file for Model
 - requirements.txt: List the pip dependencies

 ## Dependency